 Rub down the roast with robust olive oil.
 Then cover it with a thick paste of fresh garlic cloves run through a mini food processor with several large sprigs of fresh rosemary.

 Season liberally with coarse sea salt and cracked pepper.

 Support the roast on a small rack like the one pictured here which has great reviews.

 It’s perfect for all slow cookers.
 Two racks can be shaped to fit the entire bottom of even the largest slow cooker and any leg of lamb cut.

 Add a couple cups of lamb broth.
 Set to LOW for 6 hours but check after 4 hours in case you need to add more broth.

 Although this recipe is prepared in a slow cooker, it is not a recipe allowed to cook unsupervised.

-Marinate the roast for a few hours (up to 4 hours depending on the size of the leg) in an apple cider vinegar marinade for the most tender meat!
+Marinate the roast up to 4 hours in an apple cider vinegar marinade for the most tender meat!
 Sounds familiar?

 Click HERE to review our vinegar marinades.
 Set aside some of the marinade to baste the roast as it cooks.
 Lamb marinated this way is incredible in a sandwich.